 Using cardboard and newspaper to smother grass to make a flower bed is easy and effective.
 It isn’t too complicated, but you just need to make sure you use enough newspaper or the right kind of cardboard.
-We have written many times on different ways to remove grass, and this is just another tool in the arsenal for you to use!
-So, this simple guide will show you all that you need to do to expand your gardens by using newspaper or cardboard to smother and kill the grass.
-The cardboard/newspaper are a synthetic, yet biodegradable component to mulch and prevent weeds.
+I have written about the many different ways to remove grass, and this is just another tool in the arsenal for you to use!

-Use newspaper and cardboard as a weed barrier!
+Using newspaper and cardboard as a weed barrier!

 Did you know that using newspaper and cardboard can be just as effective as that weed-cloth / landscape fabric they sell?
 I’ve used a layer of cardboard or newspaper dozens of times to stop weeds from popping up in a new flower bed.
 Sometimes when we go to add mulch to existing flower beds/gardens, I find that they are a bit…ah-hem… weedy.
 Maybe they are looking a little overgrown.
 This is a great opportunity!
 You can put the newspaper cardboard down on top of the overgrown areas before adding mulch, and voila!
 You won’t have any of the old weeds poke through the new mulch.
 This will also prevent any other weed seeds from germinating on top of the existing mulch.